About the General Motors Retirees Chapter (GMRC)

 Become an NRLN/GMRC Individual Member by making an annual contribution of $25, $50, $75 or more.
 Any amount you can contribute will be appreciated.
 You may make your check or money order payable to NRLN, Inc. and mail it with the Contribution Form.
 Or, make your contribution with your credit card on the NRLN website at www.nrln.org.
 Click on the “Join Us” tab on the home page and select “Support the NRLN.”
 Or click here.

 National Retiree Legislative Network – General Motors Retirees Chapter Contributions Form

 The NRLN is a nonprofit, tax-exempt organization.
 Contributions are not tax deductible.

-Click here to access and print the contribution form.
+- Click here to access a PDF copy of the form.